econia-labs/econia/doc/doc-site/overview/markets.md

 * Scale factor of 10
     * A user submits a bid to buy a `Coin<FOO>` of `value` 120 at a price of 3.
     * The "scaled size" of the order (number of parcels) is 12 (`120 / 10 = 12`), and it takes a `Coin<BAR>` of `value` 36 (`12 * 3 = 36`) to fill the order
-    * Inside the matching engine, the order is stored with scaled price 3 and scaled size 12
+    * The order is stored in memory with a scaled price of 3 and a scaled size 12

 ## Market